WalkingDevFlag/Sign-Language-Gesture-Translation/README.md

 # Sign Language Gesture Translation

 This project implements a system for continuous Indian Sign Language (ISL) translation and recognition using PyTorch.
-It extracts keypoints from sign language videos using MediaPipe, preprocesses the data, trains an LSTM-based model (with an optional attention mechanism) to recognize gestures, and provides tools for evaluation and real-time inference.
+It extracts keypoints from sign language videos using MediaPipe, preprocesses the data, trains a basic LSTM-based model (with an optional attention mechanism) to recognize gestures, and provides tools for evaluation and real-time inference.

 ## Project Structure